infogulch/xtemplate/README.md

   order to optimize bandwidth and cpu.

-In response to a request, the [bufferedTemplateHandler](handlers.go) executes the template, writing the output into a buffer; if the template execution succeeds then the buffer is written out as the response to the request.
+In response to a request, the [bufferedTemplateHandler](handlers.go) executes the associated template, writing the output into a buffer; if the template execution succeeds then the buffer is written out as the response to the request.
 The template is executed with dynamic data in the dot context: request details at [`.Req`](#request-data-and-response-control), database access at [`.Tx` and `.Query`](#database-functions), and filesystem access like [`.ReadFile`](#file-operations), depending on config (see [context](#-context)).
 Arbitrary plain go functions can be added to to the templating engine with the `FuncMaps` config, in addition to many useful [default funcs](#-functions) added